Grants awarded

 FragDenStaat: Democratising Public Databases

-To obtain and openly publish online German government documents and information that ought to be freely available online
+To make German government documents and unfairly restricted information freely available online.

 $1,205,100